-- Real-Time: It requires updates in real-time as users interact across website, mobile, email and other channels.
+- Real-Time: It requires updates in real-time as users interact across websites, mobile, email, and other channels.
 The graph should support highly concurrent, low-latency writes, and high throughput search/queries.

 - Scale: Depending on the size of the user base and content catalog, the graph may need to scale to processing billions of edges resulting in terabytes of data, while supporting sub-second query responses.

-- Data Fragmentation: On-going ETL and building connectors to deal with data fragmentation and evolving data schemas makes implementations brittle.
+- Data Fragmentation: On-going ETL and building connectors to deal with data fragmentation and evolving data schemas make implementations brittle.